day8/re-frame/README.md

 A `component` like `greet` is a bit like the templates you'd find in frameworks like Django or Rails or Mustache -- it maps data to HTML -- except for two massive differences:
-- you have  the full power of ClojureScript available to you (generating a clojure datastructure).
+- you have  the full power of ClojureScript available to you (generating a Clojure data structure).
 The downside is that these are not "designer friendly" HTML templates.
 - these components are reactive.
 When their input Signals change, they are automatically rerun, producing new hiccup (fresh DOM!). reagent adroitly shields you from the details, but `components` are wrapped by a `reaction`.

-### React Etc
+### React etc.

 Okay, so we have some one way FRP data flow happening here.
 Q: To which ocean does this river flow?
 A: The DOM ocean.